keithalewis/papers/probability.md

 email: kal@kalx.net
 classoption: fleqn
 abstract: |
-	This note collects salient facts about probability theory.
+	This note collects salient facts about Probability Theory.
 ...

 # Probability Theory

-Probability theory is an extension of logic.
-A degree of belief between 0 and 1 is specified for events instead of propositions being either true or false

-In order to understand statistics one must first understand probability theory.
+In order to understand statistics one must first understand _probability theory_.

+Events are assigned a probability between 0 and 1 representing a degree of belief.

 ## Probability Model